GordonBDennis/GordonBDennis/README.md

 - Hi, I’m @GordonBDennis
-- I’m an astrophysics
+- I’m an astrophysicist
-- I develoop Python programs for astronomical data analysis.
+- I develop Python programs for astronomical data analysis.
 I’m currently learning various aspectts of astropy
 - I’m not currently looking to collaborate
 - 📫 How to reach me ...